Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 Workflow Rules and Process Builder

-Optimizer suggests ways to combine similar rules for better efficiency.
+The optimizer suggests ways to combine similar rules to improve efficiency.
 It may recommend moving some workflows to Flow, Salesforce’s newer automation tool.
 This can help reduce clutter and make processes easier to manage.

 The tool also checks for best practices in naming and describing automation.
 Clear labels and descriptions help admins understand and maintain the system.